val7304/flashcards/readme.md

 - Full CRUD on Categories and Flashcards
 - Extensible REST API
+- Minimal Web UI (HTML + JavaScript) for interacting with the API
 - Automatic data loading via `data.sql`
 - Unit and integration tests using Spring Boot